 For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?.

-Is your child not a child anymore?
-One issue for tweens and teens is looking at the future in terms of jobs and careers.
+Is your child not a young child anymore?
+The next e-book focusing on older children is coming out in spring 2020.
+One issue for tweens and teens with hypermobility is looking at the future clearly in terms of school, jobs, and careers.
 Take a look at Career Planning for Teens with JRA, EDS, and Other Chronic Health Issues and Teens With Chronic Illness Or Disability Need A Good Guide: Read “Easy For You To Say” for some strategies to help your child think clearly but positively about their future.